Jared-James/react-weather-app/README.md

 # ☁️ OpenWeatherMap API ☁️

+---
+## Note: This is still an early work in progreses
+---

 #### Playing around with React Context, Hooks & Sass.

-⚡ This will display the weather for the location you search for the following 8 days.
+⚡ display the weather for the location you search for the following 8 days.

+---

 Script
 - NPM start